jessepav/libgdx-wiki-old/Textures,-textureregion-and-spritebatch.md

     The first parameter is the texture that holds the image we want to cut out, the 2nd and 3rd parameters are the X and Y coordinates in the texture (the origin is in the top left corner), while the 4th and 5th parameters are the `width` and `height` of the region in pixels that will be cut out.

 4. Cuts out a region from `texture` using normalized device coordinates.
-The parameters have the same meaning as at *3.* but use a different coordinate system.
+Using a different coordinate system, the 2nd and 3rd parameters are the X and Y coordinates of the top left point *but* the 4th and 5th parameters are the X and Y coordinates of the bottom right point.
 In _normalized device coordinate system_, the width of the texture is 1.0.
 0.5 means the half of the width.
 In this case, 0.5 length means 64 pixels (width = 128 pixels).
 5. Cuts out the bottom left region.
 6. Cuts out the bottom right region.
 7. Draws the original `texture` scaled to 64 pixels wide and high at the bottom left corner.
 Remember that SpriteBatch’s default viewport’s coordinate system has the origin at `0,0`.